alinex/bash-lib/docs/libs/info.md

 ### hw_machine_id

-Unique ID for the hardware machine.
+Unique ID for the hardware machine if defined.

 ### hw_virtual